 For the past two years we’ve seen many organisations embrace CX through various means – dedicated Chief Customer Officers, internal customer experience teams as well as engaging external consultants such as Beca to provide objective views and develop organisation wide CX strategies.
 When integrating customer experience at the heart of a business, every interaction a client has with the business needs to be assessed.
-This includes assessing the fit-for-purpose of customer-enabling systems, channels, processes, service delivery models and organisation structures.
+This includes assessing the suitability of customer-enabling systems, channels, processes, service delivery models and organisation structures.

 Understanding an organisations CX journey is all about putting their clients' shoes on.
 For us it can involve the following (and more):